 Efficient shop control with a decentralized structure thanks to a global core approach

 FUCHS PETROLUB SE is a global manufacturer and supplier of lubricants.
-More than 100,000 customers, mainly from the B2B sector, use the company’s 10,000+ products and services.
+More than 100,000 customers worldwide, mainly from the B2B sector, use the company’s 10,000+ products and services.
 In order to become more efficient with regard to lubricant sales, FUCHS PETROLUB opted for a B2B-online shop: It moved away from recording orders manually – toward more intensive customer care and accessibility.
-During the roll-out, FUCHS PETROLUB opted for a centrally organized, global core approach.
+During the worldwide roll-out, FUCHS PETROLUB opted for a centrally organized, global core approach.
 Benjamin Preißner, Project Manager E-Commerce, has been accompanying the project for over a year and gave us some exclusive insights into the goals of the B2B shop, the selection of the roll-out strategy, and the advantages of this approach.

 Hello Mr. Preißner, FUCHS PETROLUB started building a B2B shop together with valantic in 2018.
 What was the trigger for this and what is the goal of running your own shop?